 Irene: We bring a different culture to them; they have the chance to learn another culture.
 They are learning another language.
-Right now, we are working at the community center, we are helping repair and fix the community center.
+Right now, we’re helping to repair and fix the community center.
 This sends a message of worldwide peace.
 It’s important for them viewing us coming here.

 Hannah: It’s important that they see that people care about them and want to help.

 Irene: The children don’t have much.
 But they have a lot of love to give.
 We’ve experience that.
-We are leaving and the one girl is crying.
+When we left, the girls cried.

 “There is this one boy, Adrian.
 He has down syndrome.
 I only saw him the first day for about an hour and a half.
-He said he was cold, so I gave him my jacket.
-And then on the last day he just comes running up to me and says: ‘Bye!
+He said he was cold, so I let him wear my jacket.
+And then on the last day, he just comes running up to me and says: ‘Bye!
 Adios!
 Adios!'”
-Hannah.
+Hannah

-Irene: The community organized a welfare party.
+Irene: The community organized a party.
 There were about 300 kids.
 And they said bye, we love you.
 It was very moving.
 I think we showed we cared about them, that they mean something to us.
-I think that as much as they got something out of this, we got something out of it as well.
+I think that for as much as they got out of this, we got more.
 Besides, it’s a good bonding experience for our family.
 We also got to make new friends.
-And our team leader, Maru, was excellent.

-“As much as they got something out of this, we got something out of it as well.
+“For as much as they got out of this, we got more.
 Besides, it’s a good bonding experience for our family.”
 Irene.